 \section{Introduction}

 ~\\

-The stellar initial mass function (stellar IMF) is one of the most important astrophysical distribution function, and its basic definition is the mass spectrum for stars formed in a single star-formation event and when they just enter the main sequence stage.
-The measurement of the stellar IMF is a challenging topic since stellar masses cannot be measured directly, and it is actually an abstract mathematical definition and not able to be extracted from any individual stellar population \citep[\textit{the IMF Unmeasurability Theorem},][]{kroupa2013}.
-Therefore, it is vital to clarify the specific definition of IMF in every individual work based on different populations and systems, and comparison between differently-defined IMFs should be careful.
+The stellar initial mass function (stellar IMF) is one of the most important astrophysical distributions, defined as the mass spectrum of stars formed in a single star-formation event.
+The measurement of the stellar IMF is a challenging endeavour, as stellar masses cannot be measured directly.
+The IMF represents an abstract mathematical definition that cannot be extracted directly from any individual stellar population \citep[\textit{the IMF Unmeasurability Theorem},][]{kroupa2013}.
+Therefore, it is essential to clarify the specific definition of the IMF in each study based on different populations and systems, and comparisons between differently defined IMFs should be made with caution.

-Apart from single population systems, there exist composite population systems in the universe, which are the mixture of multiple star-forming events, e.g. field stars in the solar neighbourhood.
-The IMFs for composite stellar systems are called composite IMF, which should be the integration of stellar IMFs through space and time.
-The IMF for external galaxies are also composite IMF and referred to as galaxy-wide IMF (gwIMF) in \citet{kroupa2024}.
-Composite IMFs are unequal to stellar IMFs, though correlated.
+Beyond single population systems, composite population systems exist in the universe, representing mixtures of multiple star-formation events; field stars in the solar neighbourhood provide one such example.
+The IMFs of composite stellar systems are termed composite IMFs, which should be regarded as the integration of stellar IMFs over space and time.
+The IMF for external galaxies also represents a composite IMF, referred to as the galaxy-wide IMF (gwIMF) by \citet{kroupa2024}.
+Composite IMFs differ from stellar IMFs, although they are correlated.

-The IMF plays a very important role in astronomical studies.
-First, it acts as a basic input, i.e. a mass sampling function, for simulations in astronomy \citep[e.g. simulations for dynamical evolution of clusters, population synthesis for galaxies, etc.][]{wang2020a, vazdekis2015}.
-Moreover, the IMF can serve as useful tool for the understanding of physical process of baryon cycle in the universe.
-Since direct mass measurement for stars is difficult and inefficient (via binary orbit movements and asteroseismology), it is an easier way for us to extract the knowledge about star formation and evolution through the IMF in a statistical perspective.
+The IMF plays a crucial role in astronomical studies.
+First, it serves as a fundamental input, specifically a mass sampling function, for simulations in astronomy \citep[e.g., simulations of cluster dynamical evolution, galactic population synthesis, etc.][]{wang2020a, vazdekis2015}.
+Moreover, the IMF provides a valuable tool for understanding physical processes of the baryon cycle in the universe.
+Since direct stellar mass measurements are difficult and inefficient (requiring binary orbital motion or asteroseismology), the IMF offers a more tractable means of extracting knowledge about star formation and evolution from a statistical perspective.